nhb15/LUClinicDB_COMP453/README.md

 Include one query using Flask-SQLAlchemy filter or filter_by.

 Inlcude at least one SELECT using an aggregate function.
 Use regualr SQL for this.
+  Within the myPatients route, we select a count of the patients for the logged in provider. cur.execute("SELECT DISTINCT COUNT(patientID) FROM patient WHERE patientPCP = '%d'" % providerID)

 Include at least one SELECT using a compound condition using regular SQL, and also the equivalent of a compound condition select using Flask-SQLAlchemy.